wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_transformation_examples/pox-to-json-conversion.md

 Following is a sample proxy service configuration that we can use to implement this scenario.

 !!!
 Tip
-    After the [PayloadFactory mediator](../../../../references/mediators/payloadFactory-Mediator) completes the message convertion, we are using the [Respond mediator](../../../../references/mediators/respond-Mediator) to return the converted message back to the JSON client.
+    Note that after the [PayloadFactory mediator](../../../../references/mediators/payloadFactory-Mediator) completes the message convertion, we are using the [Respond mediator](../../../../references/mediators/respond-Mediator) to return the converted message back to the JSON client.

 See the instructions on how to [build and run](#build-and-run-example-2) this example.